kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/overview.md

 - Fluent Bit Operator from Kubesphere: https://github.com/kubesphere/fluentbit-operator
 - Logging Operator from Banzai Cloud: https://github.com/banzaicloud/logging-operator

-## Fluent Bit Operator from Kubesphere
+## Kubesphere Operator
-Fluent Bit Operator defines following custom resources:
+Fluent Bit Operator defines the following custom resources:
-* `FluentBit`: Defines Fluent Bit instances and its associated config.
-(It requires to work with kubesphere/fluent-bit for dynamic configuration.)
+* `FluentBit`: Defines Fluent Bit instances and its associated config. (it requires kubesphere/fluent-bit for dynamic configuration.)
 * `FluentBitConfig`: Select input/filter/output plugins and generates the final config into a Secret.
 * `Input`: Defines input config sections.
 * `Parser`: Defines parser config sections.
 * `Filter`: Defines filter config sections.
 * `Output`: Defines output config sections.
 Each Input, Parser, Filter, Output represents a Fluent Bit config section, which are selected by FluentBitConfig via label selectors.
-The operator watches those objects, make the final config data and creates a Secret for store, which will be mounted onto Fluent Bit instances owned by FluentBit.
+The operator watches those objects, makes the final config data, and creates a Secret to store it, which will be mounted onto Fluent Bit instances owned by Fluent Bit.

 Note that the operator works with kubesphere/fluent-bit, a fork of fluent/fluent-bit.
 Due to [the known issue](https://github.com/fluent/fluent-bit/issues/365), the original Fluent Bit doesn't support dynamic configuration.
-To address that, kubesphere/fluent-bit incorporates a configuration reloader into the original.
+To address that kubesphere/fluent-bit incorporates a configuration reloader into the original.
 See kubesphere/fluent-bit documentation for more information.

 ### Demo
 Execute the following commands: